katieching/Protocols/SeptumExplant_KAC_2021-02-09.md

 19. Grasp the snout so that the bare side of the septum is facing you.
     Use bone shears to cut the left nasal bone, above the septum, mirroring the breaks made to remove the right nasal bone.
-(See previous images.)

 20. Use forceps to remove the left nasal bone between the breaks.